-The nasal flu vaccine will be offered to primary school children in the following year groups:
+This year, the nasal flu vaccine will be offered to all primary school children:

 Children with a long-term medical condition

-The nasal spray flu vaccine is very safe and has been given to millions of children in other countries over the past decade.
+The nasal flu vaccine is very safe and effective and has been given to millions of children across the world over the past decade.

-Children can’t get flu from the nasal spray.
+Children can’t get flu from the nasal vaccine.
 There are very few side effects.
 Some children may have a runny nose for a short time after having the nasal spray vaccine.